Updated: May 3

 Beating the chill in the air on a sunny day in mid-May in Tuscany.

 Consider the Actual Weather

 A spring trip to Tuscany makes you imagine the warm, sunny days you’ve been craving for the past several months.
+But Spring in Italy can still be chilly!
 I’ve made this mistake before and spent weeks wearing the same ONE “warmer” outfit I had packed.
 Be aware that there may be warm days but there will certainly be chillier days, too.
 In general, early April to mid-May can still be quite chilly, but as you get into June, you’re more likely to have warm or even hot days.

 Here is a site where you can see the average rainfall and weather for your destination which will give you a better idea of what to expect.